bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 For surrounding mechanisms such as optional module loading, CLI data generation, MIME structure selection, and build instrumentation, see [PROJECT_MECHANISMS_CATALOGUE.md](PROJECT_MECHANISMS_CATALOGUE.md).

+## Ownership and design gate

+Read [ADR 0001: Email configuration scopes and inheritance](docs/adr/0001-email-configuration-scopes-and-inheritance.md) for ownership and [ADR 0002: Email defaults and overrides](docs/adr/0002-email-defaults-and-overrides.md) for reusable policy and resolution.
+Their accepted architectural direction is separate from implementation status.

+- Put message configuration on Email.
+Mailer-wide message policy uses `withEmailDefaults(...)` / `withEmailOverrides(...)`; do not duplicate an Email feature with dedicated Mailer default/override methods or backing state.
+The dedicated DKIM route is being removed in the 10.0.0 migration, not retained as a precedent for new APIs.
+- Expose only recipient-specific settings on recipient/group builders.
+S/MIME encryption certificates and DSN NOTIFY preferences qualify; DKIM/S/MIME signing and transaction-wide DSN RET/ENVID do not.
+ORCPT is derived metadata for ordinary submissions, not another recipient setting.
+- Define the scope and meaning of defaults, explicit values, clearing, disabling, and forced overrides before selecting method signatures.
+Preserve the settled cross-scope rule: explicit recipient values beat the governance-resolved Email fallback, including Email overrides.
+Group-fixed values apply when constructing that group's recipients; they are not a global enforcement layer.
+- Keep settings that own SMTP connections or execution resources on Mailer.
+Follow section 7 for those rather than routing them through Email governance.

 ---

 ## 1. Core Model Expansion (`core-module`)